lisalee4204/applicant-flow-analysis/README.md

 ## Confidentiality Note

 All data in this repository is entirely synthetic and created for demonstration purposes only.
-My actual client work (EEOC investigations, law firm engagements, corporate audits) remains confidential per ethical and legal obligations.
+No real applicant or employer records are included.

 ## Adaptability

-While this demonstration shows EEOC-style investigation methodology for hiring discrimination, the same analytical framework applies to:
+This methodology applies to:
 - Title VII hiring, promotion, discharge, and compensation analyses
 - Algorithmic fairness assessments
 - Pay equity analyses